GraysenAnson/headwater-crafthouse/README.md

 ---
 #### Data
-Data was manually taken from [Headwater CraftHouse](https://headwaterscrafthouse.com/) website.
+Data was manually taken from [Headwaters CraftHouse](https://headwaterscrafthouse.com/) website.
 Navigate to the **On Tap Now** button in the navi section of the website.